laurakoco/melanoma-detection-ml/README.md

 ## References

+[1] Kingma, Diederik, and Jimmy Ba.
+“Adam: A Method for Stochastic Optimization.”
+3rd International Conference for Learning Representations, San Diego, 2015.

-[1] Haenssle, H. A., C Fink, R. Schneiderbauer, F. Toberer, T. Buhl, A. Blum, A. Kalloo, A. Ben Hadj Hassen, L. Thomas A Enk and L. Uhlmann.
+[2] Haenssle, H. A., C Fink, R. Schneiderbauer, F. Toberer, T. Buhl, A. Blum, A. Kalloo, A. Ben Hadj Hassen, L. Thomas A Enk and L. Uhlmann.
 “Man Against Machine: Diagnostic Performance of a Deep Learning Convolutional Neural Network for Dermoscopic Melanoma Recognition in Comparison to 58 Dermatologists.”
 Annals of Oncology, August 2018.

 # melanoma_detection_ml